haivan7/CPTS-cheatsheet/README.md

 # setting to Access the Agent's own Localhost.
 sudo ip route add 240.0.0.1/32 dev1 ligolo                   ( run in hacer shell)

-# Command need to run  , ping and nmap in pivot
+# Command need to run  , ping , fping and nmap in pivot
 for i in {1..254}; do ping -c 1 -W 1 172.16.5.$i | grep "from" & done

+fping -asgq 172.16.5.0/23

 nmap -sT -Pn --unprivileged --send-eth 172.16.6.45